 DEMOCRAT, HOUSE DISTRICT 6

-Maureen Bauer was elected to serve as State Representative of Indiana's House District 6 on November 3, 2020, representing areas of South Bend in St. Joseph County.
-In her first term, she has worked tirelessly to serve the people of her hometown.
+Maureen Bauer was first elected to serve as State Representative of Indiana's House District 6 on November 3, 2020, representing areas of South Bend and Mishawaka in St. Joseph County.
+She has worked tirelessly to serve the people of her hometown.

 Learn more about how she is working to be your voice at the Statehouse on issues that are important to you.